LivePersonInc/developer-center/pages/documents/RichMessaging/Structured Content/Google RCS Templates/Card Template.md

 The RCS Business Messaging card has 2 layout orientation options:

 1. Vertical card

 2. Horizontal card

+#### Vertical Card

 The vertical card contains the following elements:

 * Title text

 * Subtitle text

 * Image: image in a vertical card is displayed as a horizontal image at the top of the card with aspect ratio of 2:1, 16:9, or 7:3.

 * Up to 4 buttons (RCS limitation) with the following actions:

     * Link

     * Navigation

     * Publish text

+#### Horizontal Card

 The horizontal card contains the following elements:

 * Title text

 * Subtitle text

 * Image: in a horizontal card a vertical image is displayed at on the left side of the card with aspect ratio of 3:4.

 * Up to 4 buttons (RCS limitation) with the following actions:

     * Link

     * Navigation

     * Publish text

 Horizontal card example image:

 ![image alt text](img/google_rcs_structuredcontent_image_2.png)

 Vertical card example image:

 ![image alt text](img/google_rcs_structuredcontent_image_3.png)